logzio/documentation/docs/shipping/Code/dotnet.md

 }
 ```

-Change your configuration to use your new appender name.
+Update your configuration to use the new appender name, such as `MyAppLogzioAppender`.
-For the example above, you'd use `MyAppLogzioAppender`.

-##### Add trace context
+### Add trace context

 :::note
 The Trace Context feature does not support .NET Standard 1.3.
 :::

-If you’re sending traces with OpenTelemetry instrumentation (auto or manual), you can correlate your logs with the trace context.
-In this way, your logs will have traces data in it: `span id` and `trace id`.
-To enable this feature, set `<addTraceContext>true</addTraceContext>` in your configuration file or `logzioAppender.AddTraceContext(true);` in your code.
+To correlate logs with trace context in OpenTelemetry, set `<addTraceContext>true</addTraceContext>` in your configuration file or use `logzioAppender.AddTraceContext(true);` in your code.
+This adds `span id` and `trace id` to your logs.
 For example:

 ```csharp
 using log4net;